Joseki/FileTemplate/README.md

 Setup
 -----

-- register compiler extension in your `config.neon`:
+Register compiler extension in your `config.neon`:

 ```yml
 extensions: